juxhouse/bela-resources/Concepts.md

  - `assembly/MyAssembly/MyNamespace/MyInterface`
  - `maven/org.acme:customers/org.acme/customers/Customer/setName(java.lang.String)`

-The first segment of the path is the `type` of the `root element`.
-That allows for different types of elements with the same name.
+The first segment of the path is a `type`.
+It works as a namespace, allowing for different types of elements with the same name.
 These are the `root elements` in the examples above: `service/customers`, `assembly/MyAssembly` and `maven/org.acme:customers`.

 #### Element Name